How to Balance a Checkbook: The Nitty Gritty Details

 What You Need

-When balancing a checkbook, you’ll need four things:
+To balance a checkbook, you’ll need four things:

 - Your bank statement.
 Figure 1 provides an example.